 Land subsidence is the sinking of the land surface.
 Pumping large amounts of groundwater causes the ground to settle, lowering the elevation of the land.
 Subsidence can cause damage to building foundations and public infrastructure.

 The design phase began in 2016.
-Construction began with Segment 3 in early 2020, and delivery of surface water to WHCRWA and NFBWA residents through this line is scheduled to begin in late 2024.
+Construction began with Segment 3 in early 2020, and delivery of surface water to WHCRWA and NFBWA residents through this line is scheduled to begin in early 2026.

-Although construction of the project is slated to occur from 2020 to 2024, no specific area is expected to be impacted for the entire four-year period.
+Although construction of the project is slated to occur from 2020 to 2026, no specific area is expected to be impacted for the entire six-year period.
 Construction activities in each segment are anticipated to last approximately six to nine months.
 For updates regarding construction schedules, please visit the Construction Information page.

 The project is currently in the final stage of design and is anticipated to be constructed in multiple segments, as determined by approved construction areas.
 Design also includes two pump stations.
 For updates regarding construction schedules, please visit the Construction Information page.